RedHatInsights/ccx-notification-service/docs/local_setup.md

 2. Read those messages with `ccx-notification-writer` and save them to a PostgreSQL database.
 3. Consume those messages from `ccx-notification-service` and publish the generated notifications to another topic.

-So it is necessary to clone the rest of the repos before using the `ccx-notification-service`.
+So it is necessary to clone the rest of the repositories before using the `ccx-notification-service`.

 ### Insights results aggregator data and utils